Skip to main content

 If you miss a dose of perindopril, take it as soon as you remember that day.
 If you do not remember until the following day, skip the missed dose and take your next dose at the usual time.

-Do not take a double dose to make up for a forgotten one.
+Do not take 2 doses to make up for a forgotten one.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.